cobycobyk/project-1/README.md

 [PlayRoulette!](https://cobycobyk.github.io/project-1/)

 ##### Planned Next Steps:
+* Add layout to top of board to make it look like a professional board
 * Add music in the background
 * Allow to scale to mobile size
 * Add ball to correct number on wheel